aws-solutions/aws-centralized-logging/README.md

 ## Solution Overview

-Centralized Logging is a reference implementation that provides a foundation for logging to a centralized account.
+Centralized Logging on AWS is a reference implementation that provides a foundation for logging to a centralized account.
 Customers can leverage the solution to index CloudTrail Logs, CW Logs, VPC Flow Logs on an Amazon OpenSearch Service domain.
 The logs can then be searched on different fields.

 This solution gives you a turnkey environment to begin logging and analyzing your AWS environment and applications.
 Additionally, if you are looking to